School Meals - FAQs

 By law, children in high school must be permitted to decline lunch items they do not intend to eat.
 The program regulations allow schools to elect to extend this permission to elementary and junior high school children as well.
 This means that high school children may decline as many as two of the five items in a food-based lunch, and younger children may decline one or two items depending on local policy.
 For breakfast, a child may decline one item regardless of which menu planning option is used.

 We recognize that school meals must look and taste good if children are going to eat them.
 To address this need, we have developed and distributed a wide range of materials designed to provide local meal planners with recipes and other tools to help them prepare appealing school meals.
 To learn more about these materials, visit the Healthy Meals Resource System.
-To learn about education materials designed for children and their families, visit Team Nutrition's Resource Library.
+To learn about education materials designed for children and their families, search for Team Nutrition resources.

 - Eat breakfast or lunch at school with your children.
 See what the meals are like.
 Notice the atmosphere.
 If you don’t like what you see, do something.